cognitedata/reveal/documentation/README.md

 Let's say you want to roll out new reveal@10.0.0, that what needs to be done:

-* create new 10.x section
-* make it default for docs website
+* create new 10.x section and make it default for docs website
 * tweak copying of next version to replace your 10.x with updates on every release
 * introduce a new versioned dependency on reveal in your archived version